Wolfie D

-Kelly Warren Wolfe (born December 7, 1973) is an American professional wrestler.
+Kelly Warren Wolfe (born December 7, 1973) is an American retired professional wrestler.
 Wolfe is perhaps best known for his appearances with the World Wrestling Federation (WWF) and Extreme Championship Wrestling (ECW) under the ring name Wolfie D (as one-half of the tag team PG-13), as well as for his appearances with Total Nonstop Action Wrestling under the ring name Slash (as a member of the stable the Disciples of The New Church).
 He is a former NWA World Tag Team Champion and one-half of the reigning Traditional Championship Wrestling tag team champions.